One question we often get from our customers is: “Which companies have the best in-app onboarding?”

 Even though each SaaS company is different, we encourage you to study best practices in the broader SaaS world and then test them to see if they apply to your business.

-Without further ado, let’s get into the best app onboarding examples.
+That’s why today we’re going to get into the best app onboarding examples!

 - Segment users in your onboarding survey, then deliver them templated content based on their use case.